psychemedia/ou-robotics-vrep/robotVM/README.md

 - a shared directory will made available between the host machine and virtual machine that allows notebooks to be shared from the host into the VM;
 - enable copy and paste between the host machine and the virtual machine; *(for a Mac, cmd-c/v on host, ctrl-shift-c/v in guest);*
-- enable port forwarding so that the notebooks served by the Jupyter server can be viewed using a browser on the host machine (`http://localhost:12980`);
+- enable port forwarding so that the notebooks served by the Jupyter server can be viewed using a browser on the host machine (`http://localhost:12980`).
-- disable VM desktop screensaver.

 ## Installation

 To install and run the VM:

-- download and install Virtualbox;
+- download and install Virtualbox ([here](https://www.virtualbox.org/wiki/Downloads));
-- download and install Vagrant;
+- download and install Vagrant ([here](https://www.vagrantup.com/downloads.html));
 - *optionally*, install Vagrant plugin to ensure that VirtualBox Additions match between guest and host machines: `vagrant plugin install vagrant-vbguest`
 - download and unzip the contents of this repo and `cd` into the `robotVM/` folder.